How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 The point isn't to match these exact numbers.
 It's to understand that pricing is local.
 Check what competitors in your zip code charge (a few quotes from Google or Thumbtack will do it), then use that as a floor, not a ceiling.

-The lawn care industry is massive: approximately 650,000+ businesses across the U.S. in a market worth roughly $184 billion.
+The lawn care industry is massive: more than 556,000 landscaping service businesses operate in the U.S. in a market worth roughly $176.7 billion, according to IBISWorld.
 The Bureau of Labor Statistics reports about 1.3 million grounds maintenance workers nationally, with a median hourly wage of $18.50 and 19% self-employed.
 That self-employed number is your competition.
 It also means there's plenty of room for operators who price with intention.

 What's Included in a Standard Mow